calbergs/spotify-api/README.md

 ## Objective

 Deep dive into a user's song listening history to retrieve information about top artists, top tracks, top genres, and more.
 This is a personal side project for fun to recreate Spotify Wrapped but at a more frequent cadence to get quicker and more detailed insights.
-This pipeline will call the Spotify API every 30 minutes to retrieve a user's song listening history, load the responses into a database, apply transformation and then visualized in a dashboard.
+This pipeline will call the Spotify API every 30 minutes to retrieve a user's song listening history, load the responses into a database, apply transformation and then visualize in a dashboard.

 ## Tools & Technologies